SAMYUGTHA-MOORTHY/CanceRNA/README.md

 LUAD — Lung adenocarcinoma,
 PRAD — Prostate adenocarcinoma.

-The project uses KNN algorithm to classify a given cancerous RNA data into any one of the above cancers.
+The project uses K-Means clustering algorithm to classify a given cancerous RNA data into any one of the above cancers.